abradinjapan/wave/documentation/literals.md

 The fields are:

-- "type" : This is the opcode.
+- "opcode" : This is the identifier of the instruction type.
 - "write_register_value" : For the set (write_cell) instruction, this contains the literal in binary.
 - "input_0" : A cell_ID input.
 - "input_1" : A cell_ID input.